aradi/errorfx/README.rst

 can access all variables defined in ``main()`` above).

-Of course, with Fypp you can write a compact, robust and descriptive error catching construct without the need for explicit error handling routines
+Of course, with Fypp you can write a compact, robust and descriptive error catching construct even without explicit error handling routines as
 [`<examples/catch_fypp.fpp>`_]::

     call routine_with_possible_error(..., error)